Inno-Cringineers/Telegram_Calendar/docs/requirements/quality-requirements.md

 - Reminder is delivered no more than 1 minute after their scheduled time

 **Success Criteria:**
-- Reminder delay does not exceed 1 minute.
+- 5/5 test reminders delivered within 1 minute of scheduled time

 ### **QAST002-2: No Loss or Duplication**